SoftUni-Internal/interactive-content/EN/02-Methods/00-Lesson-Introduction.md

 - Invoking methods

-**4. Method with Parameters**
+**4. Methods with Parameters**

-- Overview of a method that accepts parameters
+- Overview of methods that accept parameters

 **5. Returning Values from Methods**

-- How to use the "return" values from methods
+- Using the "return" values from methods

 **6. Value vs References type**